o-alquimista/fragments/README.md

 # Fragments
 A modular web authentication solution written in PHP.

-Fragments is being developed for purely educational purposes and its current goal is not to become what projects such as Symfony are.
-It has no third-party dependency, relying solely on what PHP provides.
+Fragments is being developed for purely educational purposes and its goal is not to become what other projects such as Symfony are.
+Third-party dependencies will always be avoided if possible, relying solely on what PHP provides.
 Routing and autoloading are also developed in-house.

 Contributions are appreciated.
 Beginners looking for an entry point: I encourage you to take a look at the open issues and try to solve those tagged in purple.